-Call me a bitter old man but back in my days, websites were on a totally different level of crazy.
-Innovations, when it came to design, were so unpredictable that you wouldn’t know what you’re going to get.
+Call me a bitter old man, but back in my days, websites were on a totally different level of crazy.
+Innovations, when it came to designing, were so unpredictable that you wouldn’t know what you were going to get.
 Colors were wild, layouts were experimental, and there was so much going on.
 Heck, you could even hear some sick beats or a video running in the website background.

 Only a decade ago, websites were more or less built from scratch.
 Nowadays, it’s all the same.
 You stumble upon a random company website, and what will you see?

 - Navigation bar at the uppermost part of the screen.